 - Vision loss

-Can Diabetic Retinopathy be Prevented?
+Can Diabetic Retinopathy Be Prevented?

-- Eat a healthful diet
+- Eat a healthy diet

 - Monitor your blood sugar levels frequently

 - Take insulin and other medications as prescribed by your doctor

 - Keep your blood pressure within target range

 - Have your eyes checked regularly and follow your eye doctor’s instructions